TomHarrop/ird-5acc-paper/notes/to_do.md

 - link DE genes to SNP data from IRRIGEN
 - promoter analysis AP2 genes DE
+- use clusters to choose genes for promotor analysis

 - cluster all genes (e.g. filtered on FDR from interaction)
 - general qc stuff
+- cluster z-stats